chloeloveland/obsidian-backup/Compsci Notes/1031 Fundamentals/Predicate Logic.md

-Predicate logic is an extension of [[propositional logic]] which allows for reasoning over infinite sets of values.
-It can be used to *formalise English sentences* into a more objective, mathematical way.
+Predicate logic is an extension of [[propositional logic]] which allows for reasoning over large and infinite sets of values.

 ## Predicates
 A predicate is essentially a proposition with a piece of information missing.
 The predicate P(x) becomes a proposition - and thus is true or false - when we instantiate its variables with values.